Hey there! I am Celso Neto

 Code is written for humans

-Before getting into the actual technical intricacies of PRs we have to always remind ourselves that code is only written for people, and people have their quirks and idiosyncrasies.
+Before getting into the actual technical intricacies of PRs (Pull Request) we have to always remind ourselves that code is only written for people, and people have their quirks and idiosyncrasies.

-As much as one say that they detach their code to themselves, PR evaluations can and, unfortunately are taken personally, as someone is commenting on the output and criticizing what bring money to their homes and provide sustenance to their family.
+As much as one say that they detach their code from themselves, PR evaluations can and, unfortunately are taken personally, as someone is commenting on the output of one's work and criticizing what brings money to their homes and provide sustenance to their family.

 Even though I wouldn't bring up the late George Carlin in a professional conversation, I really like this quote from one of his stand-up comedy shows: